The Tube has been at the heart of London’s history for over 150 years. But do you know which is the deepest station? 🤓 Or the shortest journey? 😏

 Rolling stock (trains) 🚇

-We use a variety of rolling stock because Tube lines have differing platform lengths, signalling systems and tunnel sizes.
+We use a variety of rolling stock because Tube lines have different platform lengths, signalling systems and tunnel sizes.

 Most units of rolling stock last around 40 years.
 Major refurbishment can prolong life by another 10-15 years and is much cheaper than buying a new train.

 - S7 runs on the Circle, Hammersmith & City, and District lines

 - The first walk-through gangway train on the Tube – the inside of the train is one continuous length, providing improved capacity, security and passenger flow